MSN TV: Concept

 Co-founder Steve Perlman is credited with the idea for the device.
 He first combined computer and television as a high-school student when he decided his home PC needed a graphics display.
 He went on to build software for companies such as Apple and Atari.
 While working at General Magic, the idea of bringing TVs and computers together resurfaced.

 One night, Perlman was browsing the web and came across a Campbell's soup website with recipes.
 He thought that the people who might be interested in what the site had to offer were not using the web.
-It occurred to him that if the television audience was enabled by a device to augment television viewing with receiving information or commercial offers through the television, then perhaps the web address could act as a signal and the television cable could be the conduit.